QMA-hardness of Consistency of Local Density Matrices with Applications to Quantum Zero-Knowledge

 Next, we define a quantum notion of a classical $\Sigma$-protocol, which we call a $\Xi$-protocol\footnote{Besides being an excellent symbolic reminder of the interaction in a 3-message proof system, $\Xi$ is chosen as a shorthand for what we might otherwise call a $q\Sigma$ protocol, due to the resemblance with the pronunciation as ``\textbf{csi}gma''.} (please note, both a $\Sigma$ and $\Xi$ protocol is also referred to throughout as ``commit-and-open'' protocols.)
 Using our characterization given in \Cref{result:simqma}, we show a $\QMA$-complete language that admits a $\Xi$-protocol.
-Taking into account the importance of $\Sigma$ protocols for zero-knowledge proofs, we are able to show (\Cref{sec:xizk-protocol}) a quantum analogue of the celebrated $\cite{GMW91}$ paper: \begin{mainresult} All problems in $\QMA$ admit a computational zero-knowledge $\Xi$-proof system. \end{mainresult} We are also able to show that simple changes in the construction for the result above allow us to achieve the first {\em statistical} zero-knowledge \emph{argument} system for~\QMA{} (\Cref{sec:ZKarguments}).
+Taking into account the importance of $\Sigma$ protocols for zero-knowledge proofs, we are able to show (\Cref{sec:xizk-protocol}) a quantum analogue of the celebrated $\cite{GMW91}$ paper: \begin{application} All problems in $\QMA$ admit a computational zero-knowledge $\Xi$-proof system. \end{application}